yasirse/yasirse/README.md

 ## Summary
 I am Prof. Yasir Arfat, I have 8 years of development and 4 years of teaching experience.
 During my development job, I have worked on web development using custom PHP, CodeIgniter 3.0 and ASP.Net.
 For website UI designing i have experience of CSS, Adobe photoshop, Javascript, JQuery and Boostrap.
 I have also worked on Sakai LMS(ERP) integration with University(FAST NU)student managment system in Java.
 I have worked as Oracel DBA.
-Also worked on other databases mySQL and SQLServer.
+Also worked on mySQL and SQLServer.
 I’m currently learning Laravel, Vue.js and GitHub.
 I am looking for freelancing website project or job.
 You can contact ( yasir dot arfatse at gmail.com).
 ### Login with Google account
 **Role**<br/>
 Developer